bruceravel/demeter/documentation/Artemis/intro.rst

 Folders and log files
 ---------------------

-On occasion, it is helpful to know something about how ARTEMIS writes information to disk during its operations.
+On occasion, it is helpful to know something about how :demeter:`artemis` writes information to disk during its operations.

 **working folder**